As the second richest country in the world, Luxembourg is often pigeonholed as a place of business, a tiny enclave in Europe for the wealthy elite.

-From the pretty stone streets and hip cafes, to the infinitely peaceful Grund and the edgy architecture of the modern quarter.
+From the pretty stone streets and hip cafes to the infinitely peaceful Grund and the edgy architecture of the modern quarter.

-It’s a perfect place for a weekend break filled with good food, historical sights and hours of getting lost with camera in hand.
+It’s a perfect place for a weekend break filled with good food, historical sights and hours of getting lost with a camera in hand.

 Don’t miss this guide on how to spend a wonderful day in Luxembourg City!

 As one of Europe’s smallest countries, Luxembourg boasts a surprising amount of castles – over 100 to be precise.

 Though Vianden Castle is widely regarded as the most beautiful, history lovers could very well spend days zigzagging the countryside in search of other picturesque medieval relics.

 Other notable castles in Luxembourg include Beaufort, Larochette and Ansenberg which are all within an easy drive of each other.

 An event to rival the likes of King’s Day in the Netherlands or Bastille Day in France, the day before Luxembourg’s National Day is when the historic old town erupts into a frenzy of glittering parades, live music that echoes from dozens of stages and free-flowing drinks that continue well into the wee hours, or if our morning explorations are anything to go by, well after sunrise as well.